big-ab-games/robo-instructus-blog/_posts/2017-09-08-how-good-was-your-code-really.md

 <video src="/assets/2017-09-08/level-complete.mp4" controls loop autoplay></video>

 ### Clipboard
-I had initially left copy-paste functionality off my alpha features, but I've decided this will be too annoying in it's absence.
+I had initially left copy-paste functionality off my alpha features, but I've decided its absence will be too annoying.
 I mostly boshed out the code yesterday anyway, so not a huge deal after all.
 This should be ready next week.

 ### Open source
 As a huge beneficiary of amazing open source code (as we all are really) I'm keen to contribute where I can.
 While Robo Instructus itself is closed source, the general purpose parts I develop along the way I will actively open up & shove on github.
-Since I'm developing Robo Instructus in [rust](https://www.rust-lang.org), this mean rust crates.
+Since I'm developing Robo Instructus in [rust](https://www.rust-lang.org), this mean *rust crates*.

 I have a few projects you can find [on github](https://github.com/alexheretic).
 Highlighting one of the simpler ones; I've recently added a helper for reporting frame rates in a convenient way to my rust library [spin_sleep](https://github.com/alexheretic/spin-sleep).
 This tiny crate could be useful for FPS reporting in anyone's rust games & experiments, I'm using it to calculate & update compute & frame rates in Robo Instructus.